innerdvations/telegram-chat-parser/README.md

   const json = fs.readFileSync('./tests/data/saved.json', { encoding: 'utf8', flag: 'r' });
   const chat = new TelegramChat(json);

+  // if a sticker was sent, treat the emoji it represented as text chat.Defaults.includeStickersAsEmoji = true;

   // Get all messages
   const allMessages = chat.messages;